PPPDUD/xserver-nonpolitics/README.md

   need a cold reboot.

-* Proprietary Nvidia drivers might break: they still haven't managed to do do even simple cleanups to catch up with Xorg master for about a year.
-  All attempts to get into direct mail contact have failed.
+* Proprietary Nvidia drivers might break: they still haven't managed to do do even simple cleanups to catch up with Xorg master for about a All attempts to get into direct mail contact have failed.
 We're trying to work around this, but cannot give any guarantees.